gl-inet/docs3.x/docs/troubleshooting/eap.md

 ---

-## Connect via Luci
+## Connect via LuCI

-Our web page only supports few EAP types for now so you may need to connect via Luci page in most situations.
+Our web page only supports few EAP types for now so you may need to connect via LuCI page in most situations.

-### 1. Visit the Luci page
+### 1. Visit the LuCI page

 Go to MORE SETTINGS->Advanced.